FrancoLiberali/stori_challenge/README.md

 ### CI

 The continuous integration process is run every time a pull request or commit is made to the main branch.
-It is based on Github Actions and covers the [linting](#linting) and [unit testing](#unit-tests) stages.
+It is based on Github Actions and covers the [linting](#linting), [unit testing](#unit-tests), [integration testing](#integration-tests), [feature testing](#feature-tests) and [static analysis](#static-analyzer) stages.

+### CD

+The continuous delivery process is executed every time a commit is performed on the main branch and the CI process is successful.
+It builds the docker image and pushes it to the container registry.

 ## Dependencies